Polish Theatre, Bydgoszcz: Polish People's Republic Period

-In 1960, Bydgoszcz scene got back its name of Teatr Polski, while remaining part of the state company became the "Dramatic Theatres of Bydgoszcz and Torun."
-The same year, on November 5, the Chamber theatre in Grodzka Street was reopened as another city scene, initially conceived as a stage for cabaret-theater.
+In 1960, Bydgoszcz scene got back its name of Teatr Polski, while remaining part of the state company became the "Dramatic Theatres of Bydgoszcz and Toruń."
+The same year, on November 5, the Chamber theatre in Grodzka Street was reopened as another city scene, initially conceived as a stage for cabaret-theatre.

 Since 1989

 On June 28, 2000, the Polish Theatre was christened Hieronim Konieczka, who was an actor, director and culture animator associated with Bydgoszcz.

-Adam Orzechowski, then director, launched in 2002 a national theater festival, the Premiere Festival in Bydgoszcz (Festiwal Prapremier).
+Adam Orzechowski, then director, launched in 2002 a national theatre festival, the Premiere Festival in Bydgoszcz (Festiwal Prapremier).
 It occurs at the Polish Theatre in Bydgoszcz every autumn and its program includes world premieres.
 It is now directed by Paul Łysak.

 Another festival, Camera Obscura, promoting documentary films, is held annually since 2004: it is organized by Bydgoszcz association Fundację Sztuki Art House.